Symbotic Announces Date for Reporting Second Quarter Fiscal 2023 Financial Results

-WILMINGTON, Mass., April 24, 2023 (GLOBE NEWSWIRE) -- Symbotic Inc. SYM, a leader in A.I.-enabled robotics technology for the supply chain, today announced it will release its second quarter fiscal 2023 financial results after the market close on Monday, May 1, 2023.
+/EIN News/ -- WILMINGTON, Mass., April 24, 2023 (GLOBE NEWSWIRE) -- Symbotic Inc. (Nasdaq: SYM), a leader in A.I.-enabled robotics technology for the supply chain, today announced it will release its second quarter fiscal 2023 financial results after the market close on Monday, May 1, 2023.
 The press release will also be available on the Symbotic Investor Relations website: www.ir.symbotic.com.
 The company will host a live webcast to discuss its financial results for the quarter at 5:00 p.m.
 ET on the same date.

 To listen to the live webcast, register at https://edge.media-server.com/mmc/go/Symbotic-Q2-2023 for a personal access code.
 The webcast will be available for replay on the Symbotic Investor Relations website at: www.ir.symbotic.com.